-Reading thru the Bible over the last 365 days of 2018, I’m finishing with the vision revealed to the Apostle John who was exiled on the island of Patmos because of His testimony about Jesus some time after 90AD.
+Reading thru the Bible over the last 365 days, I’m finishing with the vision revealed to the Apostle John who was exiled on the island of Patmos because of His testimony about Jesus some time after 90AD.

 What John wrote in the book of Revelation fascinates us and has caused generations of Christ followers to wonder as we wait for the end times.
 We’re strangely curious about Bible prophecy.
 The visions of the future seen and written down by John are similar to political cartons of our day that would seem strange without specific context and knowledge of particular individuals or circumstances.
 The intense scenes of real events yet to come encourage us to persevere today and remain faithful in the days ahead (Revelation 13:10).